 The following table sets forth the expenses to be incurred in connection with the offering described in this Registration Statement, other than underwriting discounts and commissions, all of which will be paid by us.
-All amounts are estimates except the Securities and Exchange Commission's registration fee, the Financial Industry Regulatory Authority, Inc.'s filing fee and the NASDAQ listing fee.
+All amounts are estimates except the Securities and Exchange Commission's registration fee, the Financial Industry Regulatory Authority, Inc.'s filing fee and the exchange listing fee.

-mount to
+ount to Paid

-SEC registration Fee \$ 14,604
+SEC Registration Fee \$

-FINRA filing fee 18,095
+FINRA filing fee

-NASDAQ listing fee 150,000
+Exchange listing fee

-Printing and engraving expenses 425,000
+Printing and engraving expenses

-Legal fees and expenses 1,250,000
+Legal fees and expenses

-Accounting fees and expenses 1,384,900
+Accounting fees and expenses

-Transfer agent and registrar fees 6,500
+Transfer agent and registrar fees

-Miscellaneous expenses 150,901
+Miscellaneous expenses

-Total \$ : 3,400,000
+Total \$